 For those wondering about "Target Resolution," instead of listing a particular price point (since price will vary somewhat with vendor/e-tailer) I have listed here what type of resolutions you can expect to be playing most of today's games (with AA and AF on of course) on such a rig, both standard and widescreen resolutions were taken into consideration.

-The stock HSF will provide ample cooling power for your Core i5 or Phenom II, but you want to treat your CPU right don't you???
+The stock HSF will provide ample cooling power for your processor, but you want to treat your CPU right don't you???
 There are a number of inexpensive, quality coolers available now, don't let your CPU languish beneath the stock cooler.
 Remember to always check to make sure your cooler is compatible with your choice of motherboard and case!

 This is what to look for when buying a motherboard, regardless of chipset or processor it supports: